-The CARES Act, signed into law on March 27, provides $370 billion in relief funding for small businesses and contains a number of provisions to help streamline the loan process and put grants and forgivable loans into the hands of small business owners.
+The CARES Act, signed into law on March 27, has provided $659 billion (as of June 2020) in relief funding for small businesses and contains a number of provisions to help streamline the loan process and put grants and forgivable loans into the hands of small business owners.
+August 8, 2020, is the last day a new loan can be approved.

 Booksellers in need of capital should start the loan process now by first gathering the necessary documentation and then making a determination as to what loan or loans are most appropriate for their needs.
 The first step for any store that will be filing an application for an Economic Injury Disaster Loan (EIDL)/grant or an SBA-approved loan is to compile all the necessary documentation.
 (Here’s more information on what you’ll need.)